 Here's some ways to get additional support with studying online, from academic skills to technological issues.
 If there's anything else you'd like to se on this page, please use the Feedback tab on the side of the page or email IT Support with your suggestions.

 For support with technological issues, you can contact IT Support by email or phone.
-And if you have questions about library resources, you can get in touch with the Library remotely, or check out the Library FAQs for students.
+And if you have questions about library resources and services, you can get in touch with the Library remotely.

 Academic skills support offered by the University is available online.
 You can get help with maths and statistics, writing, and referencing and integrity via online appointments or tutorials.
 See the Study Skills website for help available, and the Information for Students page for updates on services.